aws-samples/step-functions-workflows-collection/event-driven-workflow-monitor/README.md

 ## How it works

 This example implements a so called workflow monitor task which succeeds or fails depending on events send to a custom [Amazon EventBridge](https://aws.amazon.com/eventbridge/) event bus.
-The infrastructure code deploys the follown sample state machine.
+The infrastructure code deploys the following sample state machine.

 ![image](./resources/statemachine.png)